 So, as retirement gets closer, paying off debt should be a primary focus.
-The best way to go about it is to start with those debts that carry the highest interest rates, such as credit cards.
+The best way to go is to start with debts that carry the highest interest rates, like credit cards.
 Always pay those credits cards with the highest rates off first and pay down the card with the lowest rate to keep it on hand if you need it.

 Car loans, which typically carry higher interest rates, are next in line, followed by home equity loans.
-Paying off your home mortgage can also be a good step, but it’s best to check with an investment professional first.
+Paying off your home mortgage can also be a good step, but check with an investment professional first.

 The key is to pay off debt without having to tap into your existing retirement accounts.